stac-utils/stac-server/README.md

 }
 ```

 This can be done with the [AWS CLI Version 2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-(The final `-` parameter pipes the output to stdout).

 ```shell
 aws lambda invoke \